 Provides practical and theoretical skills needed to plan, implement, and evaluate health promotion programs in a variety of settings.
 Includes a practical component where students plan, implement, and evaluate a community health promotion program.
 Addresses community organizing and building, identification and allocation of resources, marketing, data analysis and reporting.
 Students deliver a health promotion or health education program across a period of time which requires 45 hours in addition to scheduled class meetings.
-Falls beginning 2015.
+Springs.
 Prerequisite(s): Health Education and Promotion majors, or Gerontology minors.
 (WRCO)

-*All course information is from the 2014-2015 Catalog.
+*All course information is from the 2015-2016 Catalog.